mpcphys0/img_tools/organize_dicom/README.md

-# compare_dicom
+# compare_dicom_gui

-A simple GUI file select tool to compare the dicom header of two files side-by-side
+A simple GUI tool to organize a bulk folder of DICOM images into folders and images named according to Series Description.

 ## Install

-Save a copy of compare_dicom.py in your local system.
-Pydicom and Pandas packages are required to be installed.

-Optionally, save image_processing_environment.yml for creating an Anaconda python environment.
+Place compare_dicom_gui.py in your preferred location for python scripts.
+Optionally, save image_processing_environment.yml for creating a python environment.
 For a guide on using Anaconda for environment management see [Getting Started with Anaconda and Python](#getting-started-with-anaconda-and-python)

 ## Usage (windows)

-Place two to four dicom files to be compared into same directory Open a powershell or cmd window and run the .py file
+Place two dicom files to be compared into same directory Open a powershell or cmd window and run the .py file

 ```powershell
 PS C:\path_to_python_script> python compare_dicom_gui.py
 ```

-Select the files to be compared in the file browser window that pops up Comparison files (csv and HTML) will be generated in the directory where the image files are located
+Select the two dicom files to compare in the file browser window that pops up Comparison files (csv and HTML) will be generated in the parent directory where the image files are located

 ## Getting Started with Anaconda and Python